tobiaswuerth/semantic-index/README.md

 # semantic-search

-Create a searchable semantic index to find documents and links on sites.
+Create a searchable semantic index to find documents and sites.

 # Setup
 on Windows